Tag Archives: ADKAR

 So, how do we harness change management to ensure our teams remain robust and agile through ongoing transformations and uncertainties?

-By integrating team dynamics with change management, we aim to transform not only how teams operate but also how individuals perceive and engage with change.
+By integrating team dynamics with change management, we aim to transform not only how teams operate but also how individuals perceive and engage with the different types of organizational change.

 That’s why I’m developing the Team Dynamics for Change Management Framework, and I invite your feedback and perspectives on it.